Van Cleef & Arpels: History

+boutique was entirely redesigned and upgraded to match the elegance of the Paris store in 2013.

 In 1966, Van Cleef & Arpels was charged with the task of making the crown of Empress Farah Pahlavi for her upcoming coronation in 1967.
 A significant challenge in creating the crown was that all the precious stones had to be selected from the Imperial Treasury of Iran, and none of the gems could leave the country, so the work had to be done there.
 A team was sent to Iran to choose the major gems to use for the crown.
 After 11 months of work, the company presented the empress with a crown made of emerald velvet set with 36 emeralds, 36 rubies, 105 pearls and 1,469 diamonds.

-In 1999, Compagnie Financière Richemont S.A. acquired the firm.
+In 1999, Richemont acquired the firm.

-In 2024, Nicolas Bos, who had been leading Van Cleef & Arpels since 2013, was appointed CEO of the Richemont group.
+In 2024, Nicolas Bos, head of Van Cleef & Arpels since 2013, was appointed CEO of Richemont.

 Boutiques

 Van Cleef & Arpels has 155 stores.
 Products are in standalone boutiques, boutiques within major department stores, and in independent stores.
 Standalone boutiques are present in Geneva, Zürich, Vienna, Munich, London, Milan, Shanghai and Paris, where the company has multiple locations, including its flagship store at Place Vendôme.

 In the United States, the company operates standalone boutiques in Boston, Dallas, Las Vegas, Manhasset, Naples, Palm Beach, San Francisco, Bal Harbour, Chicago, Houston, McLean, King of Prussia, Short Hills, Aspen, Beverly Hills, Costa Mesa and Miami alongside their New York City flagship store, which was redesigned in 2013.
 The Chicago boutique opened in 2001 at 636 North Michigan Avenue and moved to a larger location within the Drake Hotel in November 2011.
 They also operate boutiques within selected Neiman Marcus stores.

 The brand expanded to Australia in 2016, opening a boutique at Collins Street, Melbourne.
 The following year, another boutique opened at Castlereagh Street, Sydney.
 A second Melbourne boutique opened in 2018 in the Chadstone Shopping Centre.
 They continued their expansion into Oceania in 2022, when a store opened in New Zealand on Auckland's Queen Street.

 They also operate independent boutiques in the Middle East, South America and Asia.